A gerbe-like construction in gauge theory: Proof of the main theorems

 is constructed.
-By \cref{thm3:indep proj}, this spin structure is determined independently of the choice of $p$.
-(More precisely, a canonical isomorphism can be taken between spin structures obtained from two different choices of $p$, and for three choices of $p$, that isomorphism is compatible.)
-By gluing the spin structures constructed by the above method, we construct a spin structure on the whole of $\hplus{\mbbX}$.
+By \cref{thm4:indep proj}, this spin structure is determined independently of the choice of $p$.
+(More precisely, a canonical isomorphism can be taken between spin structures obtained from two different choices of $p$, and for three choices of $p$, these isomorphisms are compatible.)
+By gluing the spin structures constructed by the above method, we obtain a spin structure on the whole of $\restr{\hplus{\mbbX}}{U}$.